airladon/FigureOne/tutorials/4 - Animation/README.md

-# Example 4 - Animation
+# Tutorial 4 - Animation

 A pentagon shape goes through a series of animation steps including translations, rotations, pulses, and dissolves.